Dani2525/DevOps-Course-Starter/README.md

 ## lOGGING
-loggly is used to add logs to the todoapp env variable Called lOG_LEVEL, configurably set to DEBUG or ERROR LOGGLY_TOKEN used for authentication
+loggly is used to add logs to the todoapp env variable Called LOG_LEVEL, configurably set to DEBUG, ERROR, WARN, INFO.
+LOGGLY_TOKEN used for authentication